To live coram Deo is to live one’s entire life in the presence of God, under the authority of God, to the glory of God.

 It is a life in which all that is done is done as to the Lord.

 It is a life lived by principle, not expediency; by humility before God, not defiance.

-And we walked away from that gaping grave knowing: whatever we do, wherever we do it, it is to be whole and holy before Him.
+And we walk away from the gaping grave knowing our purpose: whatever we do, wherever we do it, it is to be whole and holy before Him.